-NICE has issued guidance on the organisation of healthcare for people with a urological cancer.
-The guidance recommends which healthcare professionals should be involved in treatment and care, and the types of hospital or cancer centre that are best suited to provide that healthcare.
+This guideline covers how healthcare services for people with urological cancer should be organised.
+It aims to improve care by recommending which healthcare professionals should be involved and the types of hospital or cancer centre best suited to provide the care.

-- Radical surgery for prostate and bladder cancer should be carried out by specialist teams
+- radical surgery for prostate and bladder cancer should be carried out by specialist teams

-- Information and support should be improved
+- information and support should be improved

-- More research is needed on treatment
+- more research is needed on treatment

 - Healthcare professionals